arvindkravi/fetch_analysis/README.md

 ## Data Quality

-Data quality checks can be found in the [DataQuality_Fetch.py](https://github.com/arvindkravi/fetch_analysis/blob/main/DataQuality_Fetch.py) python file.
+Data quality checks can be found in the [DataQuality_Fetch.ipynb](https://github.com/arvindkravi/fetch_analysis/blob/main/DataQuality_Fetch.ipynb) notebook.

 The potential issues I discovered were the following: